webdevifti/laravel-contact-pkg/readme.md

 Also on your application see the **/config** folder there is a file created name **contact.php** for configuration.

 You may able to see the view on browser , just hit the url after your project root url **/contact**

+**Before you submit the form you need to migrate the table with this command

+`php artisan migrate`